 At Valley Auto Loans, we specialize in helping consumers get approved for auto loans.
 We understand the role that bad credit plays in the approval process, and we do everything we can to get consumers approved.
 We work with a large network of high-risk lenders, so we know what they expect from a credit application.

 There are several requirements that applicants must meet.
-After many years of experience, we’ve witnessed many consumers get denied, and although these individuals made enough money to be qualified for a loan, they had poor credit, and they had nobody to cosign for their loan.
-There are a few reasons why these individuals were not approved to buy a car without a co-signer.
+After many years of experience, we’ve witnessed many consumers get denied, and although these people made enough money to be qualified for a loan, they had poor credit, and they had nobody to cosign for their loan.
+There are a few reasons why these people were not approved to buy a car without a co-signer.

-If you’re a regular employee, then your employer will send you a W-2 statement, which is sent annually.
+If you’re a regular employee, then your employer will send you a W-2 statement, sent annually.
 However, income reporting is a bit different for consumers who’re classified as independent contractors.
 Unlike regular employees, independent contractors receive a 1099 form.

-Once an independent contractor has received their 1099 forms, he or she must report their income on a Schedule C form, which reveals their net income.
+Once an independent contractor (Self Employed) has received their 1099 forms, he or she must report their income on a Schedule C form, which reveals their net income.
 The net income calculated with the Schedule C is transferred to a 1040 federal tax return form.
 A lot of independent contractors choose to report more expenses than they really had, and this can cause some problems.
 When doing business with an independent contractor, lenders look at how much net income the contractor reported on their tax return.
 A credit lender will also use the net income figure to decide an applicant’s debt-to-income ratio and what type of car the applicant qualifies for.